legumeinfo/datastore-specifications/Genus/species/genetic/README.md

 Directory name:
 *population*.gen.*Author1_Author2_year*
 *population*.gwas.*Author1_Author2_year*
+*population*.mst.*Author1_Author2_year*

 *population*:
 - the name of a biparental cross, e.g. `CB27_x_IT82E-18`
 - the name of a RIL population, e.g. `MAGIC-2017`
 - `mixed` if an assortment of lines that doesn't have a particular name

+Note: if a collection contains QTLs as well as GWAS or MSTmap data, use the .gen. tag in the collection and file names.

 Examples: